mangled/MangledMud/readme.md

 Trying it out
 -------------

-We are running a server at `f8f8ff.com` on port `2525`.
-You can try the MUD out by, say telnet'ing in to it: `telnet ip-address 2525` (you will need to lookup the ip address).
+We are running a server at `f8f8ff.com` on port `2525` and at `www.mangled.me` on port `4201`, for either try `telnet address port` or use something like [TinTin++](http://tintin.sourceforge.net/index.php), there is also a flash based interface to try in your web browser go to http://www.mangled.me/mangledmud/.
 For documentation see the associated "Three's Unabridged Dictionary of Commands" - See [Documentation](#Documentation).

 Install
 -------